asugden/bebox/README.md

 - wheel encoder board holder.stl  a file to allow an arduino to be bolted on to the holder such that it can be held next to the wheel

 ###syringe-pump
 The syringe pump is designed to tightly fit 20 ml syringes.
+All necessary mechanical and electrical components are listed in the README of the syringe

 - syringe pump box.stl  a file that defines the enclosure of the syringe pump including the motor and carriage
 - syringe pump carriage.stl  the carriage that rides along bearings to compress the syringe.
 Note that it should be printed vertically rather than on a flat face.